island-is/island.is/apps/air-discount-scheme/README.md

 ## Shortcuts

-Because of the short timeline this assignment had, there were shortcuts taken that can be improved upon:
+Because of the short timeline this assignment had, there were few shortcuts taken that can be improved upon:

 - The authentication is pretty primitive, the IDP is still in development at